Custodial symmetry violation in the Georgi-Machacek model: Numerical results

-Similarly, the $\tilde H_5^{\pm}$ coupling to fermions $\kappa_f^{\tilde H_5^+}$ reaches a magnitude of at most 0.052 in the H5plane benchmark.
+In Fig.~\ref{fig:kappaH5Pf} we plot the custodial-violation-induced coupling and branching ratio of $\tilde H_5^{\pm}$ to fermions in the H5plane benchmark.
+The $\tilde H_5^{\pm}$ coupling to fermions $\kappa_f^{\tilde H_5^+}$ reaches a magnitude of at most 0.052 in the H5plane benchmark.
 Again, production processes involving $\tilde H_5^+$ coupling to fermions, such as associated production with a top quark, will have cross sections that are far too small to be interesting at the LHC.
 The branching ratio of $\tilde H_5^+ \to t \bar b$ can reach 1.2\%, as shown in the right panel of Fig.~\ref{fig:kappaH5Pf}.